Home → Articles → How to Install MySQL Database Server on Ubuntu 26.04

 Conclusion

-In this guide, you have installed MySQL on Ubuntu 26.04 using apt, secured the database server with the mysql_secure_installation script, configured remote access, created a dedicated remote user, opened the firewall port, and created a sample database with tables and records.
-Now that you have MySQL running, consider integrating the database with a web application using PHP with MySQLi or PDO, or connect it with Python using the mysql-connector-python library to build data-driven applications.
+In this guide, you have installed MySQL on Ubuntu 26.04 using apt, secured the database server with the mysql_secure_installation script, and created a sample database with tables and records.
+Now that you have MySQL running, consider integrating the database with a web application using PHP with PDO or connect it with Python using the mysql-connector-python library to build data-driven applications.